DataShrimp/CarND-Traffic-Sign-Classifier-Project/README.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

-The third image might be difficult to classify because the Road work sigh may be confused with ...
+The third image might be difficult to classify because the road work sigh may be confused with biycle crossing sign when the resolutions of training images are lower.
+After resizing the web image into shape (32,32,3) will introduce compression noises which make the model hard to predict.
+The softmax probalities of these two signs showed below are close to each other.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).